FredHutch/VISCtemplates/CONTRIBUTING.md

 7. **Updates NEWS.md file:** we track the changes to the package using the NEWS.md file.
 Please update this with a brief description of your changes and a link to the relevant PR.

 ## Code of conduct

 Please note that VISCtemplates is released with a [Contributor Code of Conduct](CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.

-## Learn about package development
+## Learn more about package development

 Before contributing, you may want to read a bit more about package development in general.